 I have days where I feel stressed & overwhelmed all day.
+There’s a huge amount of reasons, one is that I’ve just found out that I can get cheaper broadband deals with the help of someone like Usave, but there are many other things that are stressing me out.
 I’m not going to bore you with the reasons behind all of this, because we’ve all been there…we all have our laundry lists of stressors.
 We all have moments where we feel so overwhelmed we just want to lay down on the floor and kick & cry right next to that screaming toddler (right?!?).

 I’ve been developing a list in my mind for the past few months.
 A different sort of list, not a list of things that stress me out, but a list of things that I can do to “de-stress” myself.
 Many things on this list are indulgences, but sometimes a little indulging in yourself can go a long way.
 When I step back and spend some time de-stressing then my problems often seem more manageable, and I’m able to think positively again instead of wallowing in worry.

 - Bake ~ there’s something about the smell of baked goods in the oven that brings a smile to my face.

 - Walk away ~ I’m not saying that I run away from my problems, but sometimes I just need to WALK AWAY.
 For instance, when all four children are whining/crying/yelling at once…that’s the time to walk away, count to ten and then come back.
 Or if there’s a particularly hard problem I’m working on…walk away…come back later.
 Often times the solution is staring me in the face when I return.